Your Roof’s Biggest Enemies

 Roof protection in Florida.

 A roof system’s performance is affected by numerous factors.
-When you work with Quality Roofing Solutions, you can rely on us making sure that every component of your roof is in good repair and proper working condition, so it protects your home the way it was designed to.
+When you work with Quality Roofing, you can rely on us to make sure that every component of your roof is in good repair and proper working condition, so it protects your home the way it was designed to.

 All of These Can Damage Your Florida Roof

-- Sun: Roofing materials will deteriorate after a period of time due to the heat and UV rays, with faster deterioration occurring on the west- or south-facing sides of the home.
+- Sun: Roofing materials will deteriorate after some time due to the heat and UV rays, with faster deterioration occurring on the west- or south-facing sides of the home.

 - Wind: Strong winds can lift roofing materials, allowing water and debris underneath.
 Extremely high winds can cause more significant structural damage.

 - Snow and Ice: If snow or ice refreezes to your roof overhang, it can form an ice dam that can block the gutter from draining properly.
 When this happens, the moisture has to go somewhere, which is the interior of your home.
 Take care of snow and ice to keep those gutters in good shape.